CT7155 - Switched Networks (2023/24)

 The Enterprise Composite Network Model, Pruning, Multi-layer switching.
 Configuring Layer 3 Redundancy with HSRP, VRRP and GLBP.
 (VoIP) Converged Network Benefits, Switch Security Issues.

 A variety of approaches will be adopted.
-The recommended text books in bibliography, covers the detailed syllabus of this module.
-In addition to this, students also have access to course material from a local server which will enable them to further enhance their learning.
+The recommended textbooks in bibliography, covers the detailed syllabus of this module.
+In addition to this, students also have access to course material from Weblearn which will enable them to further enhance their learning.
 Formal lecture classes will further emphasis the key features of each syllabus and provide opportunities for interactive discussion on some of the more important issues of switching protocols.
-Through series of in depth lab activities students would gain adequate knowledge to design a basic network which meets a small business network requirement.
+Through series of in-depth lab activities students would gain adequate knowledge to design a basic network which meets a small to large business network requirement.
 Students are required to provide evidence (logbooks) how they have completed each phase and demonstrate that their design and configuration meets the initial user's requirement.

-The aim of the laboratory programs are to help students to gain knowledge and skill of designing and implementing Switching protocols as well as configuring the network infrastructure, such as configuring switches and creating VLANs, HSRP, etc in a Local Area Networks.
-The module is supported by tutor’s website.
+The aim of the laboratory programs is to help students to gain knowledge and skill of designing and implementing Switching protocols as well as configuring the network infrastructure, such as configuring switches and creating VLANs, Switch security, etc in an Enterprise Networks.

-LO2.
-Development of analytical and practical knowledge and skills for configuring and managing Internetworking devices in Local Area Networks;
+LO1.
+Development of analytical and practical knowledge and skills for configuring and managing Internetworking devices in a small to medium to large Enterprise networks using various switched network technologies.

-LO8.
-Work effectively to design and demonstrate a simple LANs structure using advanced switching protocols.
+LO4.
+Work effectively to design and demonstrate a simple Network structure using advanced switching protocols.

 The assessment is designed to cover all the learning outcomes.